rakshitha2002/100-days-of-python/task.md

-# Day29 - String Processing-I
+# Day30 - String Processing-II

 - Get a string as input.
-- Find whether given string contains consecutive letters and each letter occurs exactly once.
-- Get the sequence of alphabets through console.
+- Find the ASCII values summation of vowels in the given string.
-- Be specific with the output format, refer all the Sample Inputs and Sample Outputs for more clarity.
+- Make sure your logic should work for both uppercase and lowercase.
 ---
 ## Explanation :-
 ```